 To determine if a service line is frozen...

 You can help diagnose the problem by turning on all the faucets inside the house and flushing each toilet.
 If there is no water flowing from any fixture and no known water main break in your area, it's likely you have a frozen service line outside your home on your property.

 Posted Dec.
 29, 2020

 The Town of Rocky Mountain House does not make a profit on utilities, and only charges what it costs to deliver utility services to residents and businesses.
-Recent changes to utility rates and and fees are outlines in the 2019 Water, Sewer, and Solid Waste Fact Sheet.
+Recent changes to utility rates and and fees are outlined in the Fees, Rates and Charges Bylaw 2021/01.

 Utilities are invoiced monthly.

 Please note that the Town of Rocky Mountain House will apply your payment to your account on the day on which it is received.
 It is your responsibility to ensure your payment is received by the due date.

 - Pay in person by debit, credit card, cash or cheque at:

 5116 50th Ave.

 Rocky Mountain House